AlexP11223/ProgForumRuUserscripts/README.md

 Adds buttons to copy links to the search results (you cannot simply copy it from the address bar because it expires) or filled search form.

-The script contains manual conversion from Unicode to CP1251 (Russian) to fix some encoding issues in JS (the forum was using non-Unicode vBulletin version).
+The script contains manual conversion from Unicode to CP1251 (Russian) to fix some encoding issues in JS (non-Unicode vBulletin version).

 ![](https://i.imgur.com/Gob6uug.png)